 “Please don’t make my mistake.
 I did not know that disability work credits expire.
 I waited too long and now I am no longer eligible.
 I cannot apply at all.” – OM

 “I waited because I listened to everyone who told me applying was really hard and I’d never get approved.
 When I finally applied, I got approved the first time I tried.
 Unfortunately, because I waited, I lost a year of backpay for no reason.” – PL

-There seems to be an interesting trend among people with ME, CFS, Lyme, and Toxic Mold exposure.
+There seems to be an interesting trend among people with ME, CFS, Lyme, POTS, Toxic Mold exposure, and related conditions.
 It seems like people with these conditions wait much longer to apply for disability.

 Perhaps this is because it takes many people longer to get a diagnosis, and partly because many people experience not being believed, or perhaps it is because of the this-is-not-really-happening-to-me phenomenon.